stubberf/GettingAndCleaningData_CourseProj/README.md

 # GettingAndCleaningData_CourseProj
 Repo for Getting and Cleaning Data Coursera Course

+##Summary
+The instructions below will allow you to recreate the tidy dataset from the original data.
+Y will need to run the R file "run_analysis".
+The instructions will describe the setup needed to perform this correctly.

 ##How to Prepare Tidy dataset
 1. Download the original dataset Human Activity Recognition Using Smartphones Data Set Version 1.0 from: